 Applications for APL/APEL are considered on an individual case basis.
 The applicant will attend an informal interview with the admissions tutor to assess if the application is appropriate in accordance with the University regulations on APL/APEL as laid out in the Academic Quality Handbook.
-The student is told that once successfully admitted to the programme and the application for APL/APEL is granted against a module(s) at level 4 and/or 5 that they will not normally be awarded credit for that module(s) but will be deemed to have satisfied the requirements of the module(s).
+The student is told that once successfully admitted to the programme once APL/APEL is granted against a module(s) at level 4 and/or 5 will not normally be awarded credit for that module(s) but will be deemed to have satisfied the requirements of the module(s).